failfa-st/fail1/README.md

 The generative process offers endless possibilities for creating unique JavaScript programs.
 Give it a try and see where your imagination takes you!

+## Options

+This is a list of the available CLI options for this tool:

+- `--goal` or `-G`: This option is used to specify the desired end goal of your generative project.
+  The default goal is to create a Mandelbrot algorithm that outputs ASCII to the console in a 90 columns \* 30 rows grid.
+You can change this option to any goal that suits your needs.
+- `--generations` or `-g`: This option specifies the number of generations that will be created by the generative process.
+The default is 5 generations.
+You can adjust this number to create more or fewer generations.
+- `--persona` or `-p`: This option is used to set the persona for the generative process.
+A persona is a set of traits that determine how the generative process will create your project.
+The default persona includes traits such as expert developer, creative, art enthusiast, gamer, and visionary.
+  You can customize this persona to better fit your project's requirements.

+Each option has an alias which can be used as a shorthand for the full option name.
+For example, `-G` is the shorthand for `--goal`, and `-g` is the shorthand for `--generations`.
+By default, the tool will use the values specified in the default property of each option.
+However, you can overwrite these defaults by passing in new values when running the tool.

+Overall, these CLI options give you the flexibility to customize the generative process to suit your needs, whether you're an expert developer or a beginner looking to create something innovative.

 ## Examples